How to conquer strategic positioning: 4 steps to take your startup from zero to hero

 Imagine this, you’ve done some soul searching, found your better half, somehow figured out what they like about you… and now you have to start intentionally looking for problems.
 Sounds awful, right?

 It’s not as bad as it sounds.
-Doing research on what your audience wants, and more importantly,
+Doing research on what your audience wants, and more importantly, needs, will help you put together a kick-ass strategicCustomer Profile.

 Broken down into three categories, the Customer Profile identifies your audience’s deepest wishes and fears that come in handy when developing your brand as well as your product.